 Ahead of a MIAM Mediators would benefit from:

-discussing and confirming the cost of the MIAM if not eligible for legal aid and how any MIAM will be funded;
+discussing and confirming the cost of the meeting if not eligible for legal aid and how any meeting will be funded;

-managing potential participants’ expectations by providing them with information about what to expect at a MIAM;
+managing potential participants’ expectations by providing them with information about what to expect at a meeting;

 having an efficient system in place to be able to respond to enquiries from potential clients as soon as possible.

-Starting a MIAM by explaining the principle of confidentiality and the exceptions to it in relation to the MIAM ensures that potential mediation participants are told this before they choose what to say.
-The mediator will need to explain other mediation principles in the course of the meeting, although may find it useful to do this at the start of the MIAM.
+Starting a meeting by explaining the principle of confidentiality and the exceptions to it ensures that potential mediation participants are told this before they choose what to say.
+The mediator will need to explain other mediation principles in the course of the meeting, although may find it useful to do this at the start of the meeting.

-Beyond the order set out in the Standards, it is difficult to prescribe the order of a MIAM because there are areas of overlap, and because the approach of the potential mediation participants may require a flexible response from the mediator.
-However, the following order is suggested:
+Beyond the order set out in the Standards, it is difficult to prescribe the order of a meeting because there are areas of overlap, and because the approach of the potential mediation participants may require a flexible response from the mediator.
+The most important consideration is the creation of an effective, structured conversation.
+However, the following order may often be appropriate:

 Confidentiality and other mediation principles